 Board and committee performance is monitored throughout the year with an annual formal performance evaluation in accordance with the Company's Performance Evaluation Process Policy.
 The performance evaluation of the non-executive directors is aligned with their responsibilities under the Board Charter and includes areas such as: Board structure, Board role and responsibilities, strategy and planning, monitoring of Company performance and Board culture and relationships (amongst each director and with management).
-A review of performance of the Board, its committees and individual directors was undertaken during FY20.
+A review of performance of the Board, its committees and individual directors was undertaken during FY23 in accordance with the Performance Evaluation Process Policy.